Share this post:

 CurrentCare’s data analysis service is hosted in an IBM cloud data center, and makes use of the secure, scalable and reliable IBM Watson Internet of Things (IoT) connectivity platform, which receives data sent from the CurrentCare equipment in patients’ homes.
-The data is then processed by an application running in the IBM Bluemix application platform.
+The data is then processed by an application running in the IBM Cloud Platform.

 Here, the triggering rules for the sensors from each house are applied, determining what alerts are to be sent to which appropriate party:

 - If the front door opens between midnight and 4 a.m.

 - Call me